xpepermint/etcd-grpc/README.md

 });
 ```

-Please check the API section for details.
+Please check the API section for more.

 ### Watch Client